andrewh7358/Pokedex-React/README.md

 # Kanto Pokédex

 A simple Pokédex featuring the first 151 Pokémon from the Kanto region in TypeScript and React.
+This uses API that can be found at https://pokeapi.co/.

 Select and view sprites and descriptions of various Pokémon.